 The master's degree program is not required of dietetic interns, but interns are still required to complete 15 hours of graduate credit required beginning Fall 2019.
 To earn the MS degree, an intern would complete an additional 17 hours of credit.

-The dietetic internship strives to provide transformative learning experiences in the development of competent, entry-level registered dietitian nutritionists who are prepared to meet the needs of the communities they serve.
+The dietetic internship strives to provide transformative learning experiences in the preparation of competent, entry-level registered dietitian nutritionists who are prepared to meet the needs of the diverse communities they serve.

 Goals & Objectives

-70% of employers who respond to a survey will respond that the program graduate was prepared or well-prepared for entry-level employment
+70% of employers who participate in a survey will respond that the program graduate was prepared or well-prepared for entry-level employment.

 80% of alumni completing a graduate survey will indicate participation in a professional organization